Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 The Theoretical Foundation: Why This Framework Is Defensible

 ARAD 2.0 is grounded in five established bodies of learning science research.
 This grounding matters: it makes the framework defensible, publishable, and transferable across disciplines and institutions.
-It also means that when a skeptical colleague asks "Why should I do this?" you have answers rooted in decades of evidence, not just practitioner intuition.
+It also means that when a skeptical colleague asks "Why should I do this?" you have answers rooted in decades of learning science evidence.

 1. Backward Design (Wiggins & McTighe, 2005)